AustinCodingAcademy/wordpress-gitbook/05Lesson.md

     * when you install a new theme get the lay of the land before you start flipping the switches.
     * Sometimes importing the dummy content can allow you to see how the developers place test content.

+## Project For Next class
+Have Fun and get to know the wordpress back end.
+Break it, change it, discover what it can do.